Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice: Predictions for Neutron Scattering

 \section{Predictions for Neutron Scattering}

 The 4FPP is a unique pattern that differentiates the \mbox{R2--U1} from vector $U(1)$ gauge theory, which only has the conventional two-fold pinch points.
-The 4FPPs are most unambiguously presented in the correlation function of the irrepresentation fields as discussed in the main text.
-These correlation functions are, however, not directly accessible to the experiments.
+The 4FPPs are most unambiguously presented in the correlation function of the irrep fields as discussed in the main text.
+These correlation functions are, however, not directly accessible in experiment.